With games at work comes excellence and we all want to be excellent.

 - Provides social and recreational interaction

-With a game like ping-pong you can get up, play for 20 mins, sweat a little, get your brain racing as you pick the best shots to win, and go back to your desk feeling energised, with improved attention span and elevated levels of healthy competitive behavior.
+With a game like ping-pong, you can get up, play for 20 mins, sweat a little, get your brain racing as you pick the best shots to win, and go back to your desk feeling energized, with improved attention span and elevated levels of healthy competitive behavior.

 From a company perspective, culture is everything.
-Playing hard alongside working hard, builds teams and develops better staff relationships.
-That makes all the difference in engagement and motivation of employees.
+Playing hard alongside working hard, builds teams, and develops better staff relationships.
+That makes all the difference in the engagement and motivation of employees.

 Do We Need to Keep Score?